Coherent-Classical Estimation for Linear Quantum Systems: Conclusion

 \section{Conclusion}

 In this paper, we studied two flavours of coherent-classical estimator, one with coherent feedback and the other without, for a class of linear quantum systems.
 We did a comparison study of these with the corresponding purely-classical estimators.
-Indeed, the class of linear quantum systems considered here can be rewritten in terms of linear classical stochastic systems and the results can be explained in the classical world.
+Indeed, the class of linear quantum systems considered here can be rewritten in terms of linear classical stochastic systems and the results explained in the classical world.
 However, any classical model for the plant or the controller is inherently physical, whereas the corresponding models depicting a quantum plant or controller need to satisfy the physical realizability constraints to be actual physical systems.
-Moreover, our results indicate physically that the combined plant-controller quantum system under measurement should have increased coherent information at its output than at the output of the quantum plant alone being measured, to be able to produce more accurate classical estimates of a plant variable.
-This is unique to quantum systems and unlike the classical world.
+Moreover, our results imply physically that the combined plant-controller quantum system under measurement should have increased coherent information at its output compared with the output of the plant alone being measured, to be able to produce more accurate classical estimates of a plant variable.
 Intuitively, these results should also hold for non-linear quantum systems.

-\begin{ack} The first author thanks Mohamed Mabrok for useful inputs.
-This work is supported by the Australian Research Council Grant No. CE1100002017, the Singapore National Research Foundation Grant No. NRF-NRFF2011-07, and the Singapore Ministry of Education Academic Research Fund Tier 1 Project R-263-000-C06-112. \end{ack}
+\begin{ack} This work was supported by the Australian Research Council (ARC) under grants CE110001027 (EHH) and FL110100020 (IRP), and by the US Air Force Office of Scientific Research (AFOSR) under agreement number FA2386-16-1-4065 (IRP).
+SR was funded by the Singapore National Research Foundation Grant No.~NRF-NRFF2011-07 and the Singapore Ministry of Education Academic Research Fund Tier 1 Project R-263-000-C06-112, and is currently funded by the UK National Quantum Technologies Programme (EP/M01326X/1, EP/M013243/1).
+Moreover, SR thanks Mohamed Mabrok for useful discussions related to this work. \end{ack}